rngtang/Telephone-Assistant/README.md

 ### Additional: Testing the Project with Wake-up Word

-This requires the external hardware (microphone and speaker) to be set up.
+This requires hardware (microphone and speaker) to be set up.

 To test the combined project (STT/TTS and Question-Answering Bot) integrated with a wake-up word activation rather thn a button, use this command: